zendiy-mgos/hass/README.md

   const char *device_id;
 } ha_entity_cfg_t;
 ```
-**Configuration parameters for creatig an entity.** For instance a binary sensor, a switch, etc.
+**Configuration parameters for creating an entity.** For instance, for creating a binary sensor, a switch, etc.

 |Field||
 |--|--|